aawotund/Combined-machine-learning-and-linear-regression-analysis-of-NIR-spectra-.../README.md

 *Author: Olatunde Awotunde, MS (PHD in view @ University of Notre Dame) .
 Email: aawotund@nd.edu;olatundeawotunde1@gmail.com*

-This package uses functions developed from the following packages: 'pls, prospectr, dplyr, reshape2, mdatools, ggpubr, factoextra, FactoMineR, readxl, plyr, caret, e1071'.
+This package uses functions developed from the following packages: 'pls, matplot, dplyr, csv, mdatools,stats,graphics,grDevices,methods,utils, plyr, caret,e1071'.

 We thank the creators of these useful packages.

+## Goal

++ Develop a database to identify substandard pharmaceutical drugs as well as illicit drugs

++ Develop a user friendly app for every day use of endusers, forensic scientist and law enforcement

 ## Warning:

 The data structure must be in Dataframe format.
 Use the following command to transform it into a dataframe: as.data.frame().

-The last column must contain the response variable in `factor` or `character` format.
+The column must containing the response variable in `factor` or `character` format for classification.

-This package is under development and was made for the specific needs of our laboratory.
+This package is under development and was made for the specific needs of our laboratory, further efforts towards broader applcation is being developed.

 ## Main Functions